Mathoura Football Club

 The Mathoura Football Netball Club, nicknamed the Timbercutters, is an Australian rules football and netball club The club based in the small New South Wales town of Mathoura.
 Their teams currently play in the Picola & District Football League.

 History

-Mauthoura played in the Deniliquin Football Association and won four consecutive premierships between 1920 and 1923.
+Mathoura played in the Deniliquin Football Association and won four consecutive premierships between 1920 and 1923.

 In 1929, Mathoura were runners up to Kyabram in the Northern Goulburn Football Association.